KevinSheedy/lean-git-flow/README.md

 Release branches are named using [Semantic Versioning](http://semver.org/) i.e. **MAJOR.MINOR.PATCH**

 ## Delete the master branch
-**SimplerGitFlow** advocates meaningful names.
+**LeanGitFlow** advocates meaningful names.
 The term **master** can have different meanings depending on the context.
-With SimplerGitFlow, we delete the master branch.
+With LeanGitFlow, we delete the master branch.

     git branch -d master